WHY OUR SPORTSWEAR IS VEGAN

 With nature and the biodiversity it contains declining at unprecedented levels it is crucial that we preserve every little bit we can.

-That is why all our products are and will be certified vegan.
+That is why we ensure that all our products are vegan.

 But what does this actually mean?

-Usually being vegan is associated with an individual's lifestyle.
+Being vegan does not just refer to one’s food choices, but also to an individual's lifestyle.
 Here someone chooses to avoid all products containing animal products such as meat, dairy, eggs and honey; animal derived products like leather; and, as far as possible, products tested on animals.